 What causes psoriasis outbreaks?

 No one knows what causes psoriasis outbreaks.
 How serious and how often outbreaks happen varies with each person.
 Outbreaks may be triggered by:

 - Skin injury (for example, cuts, scrapes or surgery)

 - Streptococcal and other infections

-- Certain prescription medicines (eg, lithium, certain beta blockers)
+- Certain prescription medicines (for example, lithium, and certain beta blockers)

 How is psoriasis treated?

 There are many treatments for psoriasis.
-Your health care provider will select a treatment plan depending on the seriousness of the rash, where it is on your body, your age, health and other factors.
-For a limited disease, with only few areas on the skin topical creams or ointments may be all that is needed.
+Your healthcare provider will select a treatment plan depending on the seriousness of the rash, where it is on your body, your age, health, and other factors.
+For a limited disease affecting only few areas on the skin, topical creams or ointments may be all that is needed.
 When larger areas are involved, or joint pain indicating arthritis is suspected, additional therapy may be needed.